YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Options may include growing the hair longer, changing the haircut, scalp micropigmentation in selected cases, medical support for surrounding hair, or very careful grafting into visible depleted zones in rare situations.
 Each option has limits.
 A damaged donor is difficult to repair because the donor itself is the resource normally used for repair.

 I am strict about donor management.
-Overharvested donor area repair can sometimes improve the look, but it is not a reason to accept careless harvesting in the first place.
+Overharvested donor area repair can sometimes improve the look, but it cannot recreate an untouched donor area.
+Careful harvesting matters before the first surgery, not only after a problem appears.

-How do I judge whether the original clinic protected my donor area?
+Judging whether the original clinic protected the donor area

 Ask whether the clinic measured your donor capacity, explained the safe donor area, documented the graft number, distributed extraction evenly, and planned for future hair loss.
 A clinic that only talks about how many grafts it can take may be missing the more important question.